Firefighters: Compare Gasoline, Electric, and Battery-Powered Fans

-James, our CEO and Engineer and a firefighter and instructor with several decades of experience, shared with me his thoughts on the battery-powered fans.
+James, our CEO, Mechanical Engineer, a firefighter, and instructor with several decades of experience, shared his thoughts on the battery-powered fans.
 He sees value in them (as stated above), but expressed grave concerns with the battery chemistries and how they may be affected by heat.

 Firefighting fans are used in hot environments and are run for long periods of time, during which they may be subject to overheating.
 Operation may be needed well above the operating temperatures specified for bat-fans.
 (Before buying, note every battery-powered fan’s operating temperatures.)